mugenmelon/mugenmelon.github.io/_posts/1970-01-01-future-proofing-interfaces.md

 ## Easy Blueprint Compatibility

-In addition to that we get a very clear migration path to support Blueprint implementations of this interface.
+In addition to that, we get a very clear migration path to support Blueprint implementations of this interface.

 ```cpp
 class IEquippable